finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Record Type

-Rosetta defines two record types `date` and `zonedDateTime`.
+Rosetta defines two additional types known as *record types*:

+- `date`
+- `zonedDateTime`

 The set of record types available in the Rosetta DSL are controlled at the language level by the `recordType` definition.

 Record types are simplified data types:

 - Record types are pure data definitions and do not allow specification of validation logic in a [condition](#condition-statement).
 - Record types are handled specially in the code-generators and so form part of the Rosetta DSL rather than any specifc model.

-### Time

-The `zonedDateTime` record type unambiguously refers to a single instant of time.
+The `zonedDateTime` is a special record type that unambiguously refers to a single instant of time.

 Alternatively, a model could define a data type `BusinessCenterTime`, where a simple `time` \"5:00:00\" is specified alongside a business center.
 The simple time should be interpreted with the time-zone information of the associated business centre.